mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 Delete
 ~~~~~~~~~
 A delete operation is much more complicated in MsPASS than what you would
-find as a type example in any textbook an database theory.
+find as a type example in any textbook on database theory.
 In a
-relational environment delete normally means removing a single tuple.
+relational system delete normally means removing a single tuple.
 In MongoDB delete is more complicated because it is
 common to delete only a subset of the contents of a given document (the equivalent
 of a relational tuple).
 The figure above shows that with MsPASS we have